akozhemiakin/finchrich/README.md

 -----
 As mentioned above, for now the project consists of the only module: finchrich-controller.

-First of all it allows you to define finch endpoints within the controllers and extract them later in the form of endpoints coproducts:
+First of all it allows you to define Finch endpoints within the controllers and extract them later in the form of endpoints coproducts:

 ```scala